swcarpentry/DEPRECATED-site/blog/2014/10/lessons-repo-split-and-translations.md

 Repositories containing translations could be forked from the main lesson and be maintained separately from the original.
 Changes would have to be merged from upstream and then translated.

+There are some examples of this implementation being successfully used, most notably the [ProGit book](https://progit.org/translations) (HT W. Trevor King).
+The forked repos are kept in sync with the upstream master book, and then translation commits are layered on top, for a sense of what that looks like, see [progit-fr](https://github.com/progit/progit2-fr).

 ## How official is a translation?